 Observations about “The Stars Entwined”

 This book is clearly intended to be the first in a series, and that’s why it is subtitled “The Aryshan War Book 1”.
-In that regard, the ending isn’t really sufficient if there isn’t a subsequent novel.
+Book 2 came out in August, 2020.

-The enemy aliens are kind of alien, but they manage to look sexy to a human observer and fit in human space suits.
+The enemy aliens are somewhat alien, but they manage to look sexy to a human observer and fit in human space suits.
 There are a few other convenient details about their biology that strike me as Star Trek-y, the raised foreheads and slight variations on the human form.